9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 Unique features:

 • River Access: The hot springs are not just secluded pools; they offer an adventurous blend of hot and cold experiences.
-After warming up in the hot springs, you can take a short hike to the Colorado River, presenting a refreshing and invigorating contrast by dipping into its cooler waters.
+After warming up in the hot springs, you can take a short hike and take a dip in the cooler waters of the Colorado River.

-• Slot Canyon Passage: The hike to Ringbolt Hot Springs involves navigating through a striking slot canyon.
-This adds an element of unique beauty and challenge to the journey, offering a visually captivating route that is relatively rare among hot spring treks.
-The narrow canyon walls provide shade and create a dramatic backdrop for photographs and personal reflection.
+• Slot Canyon Passage: The hike to Ringbolt Hot Springs involves navigating through a narrow canyon which provides shade and creates a dramatic backdrop for awesome photographs.

 2. Tule Springs